Feed and Supplement Correctly

 Compound foods

-Concentrated feeds suitable for senior horses generally contain a fibrous ingredient such as lucerne or beetroot, and are formulated in such a way that they can be administered in greater quantities compared to a regular concentrate feed, in order to supply part of the fiber needs of these animals. .
+Concentrated feeds suitable for senior horses generally contain a fibrous ingredient such as alfalfa or beetroot, and are formulated to be administered in larger quantities than a regular concentrated feed, aiming to meet part of the fiber needs of these animals.

-As protein absorption in the senior horse is reduced, the concentrate feed should provide a higher protein content and should be a good source of lysine (a limiting amino acid in the horse).
+Since protein absorption in senior horses is reduced, the concentrated feed should provide a higher protein content and should be a good source of lysine (the limiting amino acid in horses).

-The incorporation of fat makes it possible to obtain a caloric increase without increasing non-structural carbohydrates (starch and sugars), which should be reduced in the diet of these horses (particularly in animals with Cushing's Syndrome or insulin resistance).
+The incorporation of fat allows for an increase in calories without increasing non-structural carbohydrates (starch and sugars), which should be kept to a minimum in the diet of these horses (particularly in animals with Cushing's Syndrome or insulin resistance).

 NATURE MASH